Jugulaire/Jugulaire.github.io/_posts/2018-05-02-hackthebox-bashed.md

 ![bashed01]({{ site.baseurl }}/images//bashed01.png)

-Si on se réfère au site web :
+En se référant au site web :

 > phpbash helps a lot with pentesting.
 I have tested it on multiple different servers and it was very useful.
 I actually developed it on this exact server!
 >